Our Mission

 At Utah Tree Fruit Growers, our mission is to educate Utahns about the exceptional quality and diverse benefits of locally grown fruit.
 We are dedicated to promoting sustainable farming practices and supporting our local economy by encouraging the community to choose fresh, flavorful fruit from Utah’s orchards.
 Through education, outreach, and community engagement, we aim to foster a deeper appreciation for locally sourced produce, ensuring a healthier and more connected community.
 Together, we cultivate a future where Utah’s rich agricultural heritage thrives and everyone enjoys the bounty of our local harvests.

-• Fowers Fruit Ranch: Selling apples until about February.
+- Fowers Fruit Ranch: Selling apples until about February.
 Selling Frozen Tart Cherries all year.
-Holiday Gift Boxes for purchase as well.

-• McMullin Orchards: Selling apples for the next couple weeks.
+- McMullin Orchards: Closed for the season.
 Frozen Tart Cherries available for purchase year round.

-• Payson Fruit Growers: Frozen and Dried Cherries available all year.
+- Payson Fruit Growers: Frozen and Dried Tart Cherries available all year.

-• Pyne Farms: Apples until gone, about mid-February.
+- Pyne Farms: Apples until gone, about end of March.
 Selling Apple Cider by the jug year round.
 Cold-pressed Apple/Lime Juice and Cold-pressed Grape/Apple/Lime Juice available year round in single serve bottles.

-• Rowley’s Red Barn: Selling Apples until gone.
-Once gone, Washington Apples are available at both Red Barn locations.
+- Rowley’s Red Barn: Selling Apples year round at both Red Barn locations.
 Apple Cider and Juice available year round.
+Tart Cherry Products available.

-• Wall Brothers Barn: Selling Apples year round.
+- Wall Brothers Barn: Selling Apples year round.
 Apple Cider available year round.
+Dried and Juiced Apple and Tart Cherry products available year round.

 Did you know?
 Utah’s warm summer days and cool nights are the perfect recipe for growing super sweet fruit with high sugar content (brix)!
 But watch out for springtime – temperatures can be quite chilly until mid-May, keeping our growers on their toes!